bartleyn/bartleyn.github.io/_posts/2015-01-16-kaggle-raop.md

 #The Competition
 The prompt for the competition is a rather interesting one.
 Using a collection of ~5000 posts and relevant meta-data from the subreddit /r/RandomActsOfPizza as described above, the competitors are to generate an algorithm to predict whether or not a user's post to the subreddit will result in a pizza or not.

+## The rest of this is in progress.
+I submitted a couple of naive classifiers, but to no avail really.
+I will update it as I progress.